kousekt/RedisNetCore20Example/README.md

 I called this solution RedisFreeOne because it uses a free open source library (see below).

 This project was thrown together very quick as a spike to create a Redis client in .NET Core 2.0.
 Ultimately, this was to explore aws ElasticCache using the Redis engine.

+Please forgive me as I was in a hurry to get a demo up and running.
+Very little comments.
+The program will compile and run.
+See the HomeController and WidgetController and import the redisdemopostman.json as it calls methods in both of those controllers to perform crud operations in the Redis cache.

+You will also need to go to https://redis.io/download and download / startup the redis cache.
+I just installed the zip and started up redis-server.

 The ability to store complex objects was mandatory.